lobothijau/bagusaji.dev/src/_snippets/about.md

 ## Codepolitan

-Codepolitan was my very first company I join before graduation ceremoy.
-Here I work with multiple roles and my first role was writer plus editor.
+Codepolitan was my very first company I joined before graduation ceremony.
+At this company I work with multiple roles and my first role was a writer plus editor.
+I wrote programming tutorials and editing community submitted articles.
+One year at the company, they started an offline-based training with Android class and I moved to a trainer role.

-I started by journey in 2012 at Pivotal Labs where I learned Ruby on Rails, test-driven development, and pair programming.

-After Labs I worked for a startup for 5 years as the lead developer.
-I built the iOS and Android apps with Turbo Native and advice from the team at Basecamp.
-Back when it was still called Turbolinks!

-At the beginning of 2020 I decided to stake out on my own and went independent.
-Since then I've worked on a bunch of side projects and launched dozens of apps in the App Store.

-Now I'm focused on spreading Turbo Native and teaching developers what it takes to be a solopreneur.
-I'm sharing my journey as the solo-founder of transparent businesses like [RailsDevs](https://railsdevs.com), the _reverse_ job board for Ruby on Rails developers.
+Back then when I teach my first class, I'm not actually proficient in Android development.
+I know how to develop an app, but teaching it to others was still difficult (since I'm not actually understand many things).
+But, due to the needs to keep learning and upgrading my skills, slowly I grasp the secrets of native Android development.

+## Freelancing

+Beside my main job as a trainer, I also started freelancing.
+I built apps for clients mostly through word-of-mouth referral.
+Fortunately, my main job requires me to meet new peoples with different background with a needs for an Android app development.
+I got many opportunities from them.
+One of my student becoming my supervisor at current company.

+## Logique

+After three years working, finally I changed career from a trainer to a fulltime mobile developer.
+I got the job through my connection with a former student at previous work.

+I started as an outsourced Android developer, but since the company needs dedicated developer then I did some interviews before securing the job.

+## Current Activity

+I'm still working at [Logique](https://logique.co.id), they paid me well and the jobs was not very hard.
+I also have times to explore many things other than my main job.

+My main goal for 2023 is to explore more on UI/UX design and web programming.
+I know, I know that becoming a generalist was not recommended, but I have many ideas which only applicable by writing web code.
+I'm going to write my experience on approaching web development on this site.